 What skills do clinicians and managers needs to succeed today and tomorrow?

 Politics, Power & Persuasion is a tailored two day programme for between 18 and 40 participants.
-It is recommended for those at the start of their leadership journey; doctors in training; new consultants and GPs; healthcare scientists; Band 7, team-leading nurses, midwives, practice managers and AHPs who want to better understand the wider, local system in which they are working and the impact of organisational and big ‘P’ politics on them and their team.
+It is recommended for those at the start of their leadership journey in health and care; doctors in training; new consultants and GPs; healthcare scientists; Band 7, team-leading nurses, midwives, practice managers and AHPs who want to better understand the wider, local system in which they are working and the impact of organisational and big ‘P’ politics on them and their team.

 - Recognition of the pressures on leaders of fellow NHS and social care organisations as they seek to achieve their objectives whilst complying with Government policy